ddnexus/pagy/docs/how-to.md

 ## Customize the params

-When you need to add some custom param or alter the params embedded in the URLs of the page links, you can set the variable `:params` to a `Hash` of params to add to the URL, or a `Proc` that can edit/add/delete the request params.
+When you need to add some custom param or alter the params embedded in the URLs of the page links, you can set the option `:params` to a `Hash` of params to add to the URL, or a `Proc` that can edit/add/delete the request params.

 If it is a `Proc` it will receive the **key-stringified** `params` hash complete with the `page` param and it should return a